rice-notes/talks/src/2018/october/understanding-patterns-of-mass-violence-patrick-ball.md

 **given that predictive policing is so bad, why are we trying to do it?**

     "unholy marriage of selection bias and confirmation bias"

+## misc:

+I thought of [this article](https://blog.godatadriven.com/fairness-in-ml) when we began discussing the bias on predictive policing.